greglook/whidbey/README.md

 #whidbey/bin "b25lIG1vcmUgdGltZSwgbXVzaWNzIGdvdCBtZSBmZWVsaW5nIHNvIGZyZWU="
 ```

-This is controlled by the `:extend-notation` option, which defaults to `true`.
+This is controlled by the `:extend-notation` option.
+Other type extensions can
-You can disable the extensions by setting it to `false`, or selectively include
-them by specifying a collection of keywords.
+be added by providing a `:print-handlers` dispatch function.

 ### Troubleshooting

 Sometimes, there are types which Puget has trouble rendering.
 These can be
 excluded from pretty-printing by adding their symbol to the `:escape-types` set
 in the options.
-These types will be printed with Puget's 'unknown type'
+These types will be rendered with the normal Clojure printer.
-rendering.
 If you want to use these types' `print-method` instead, set the
 `:print-fallback` option to `:print`:

 ```clojure